N

 Our legal experts will keep you up to date on all relevant and current developments.

-Thursday 14 August 2014 / by John Van de Poll posted in Insurance
+Thursday 14 August 2014 posted in Insurance

 This year's AICLA-ANZIIF Claims Convention program examined the changing nature of the insurance claims business.
 The conference covered a variety of issues including business development, offshoring, cyber security, fraud, professional privilege and how social media will change the claims sector.